28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

 Hiring a candidate entails knowing what you require in the long run.
 If a recruiting strategy is not in place, recruiters might find themselves in the middle of sweet nothings.
 One tends to set a weaker base for their recruitment process without a structured plan.
 So, sketch out a roadmap of your strategic recruitment to reduce time to hire.
 This plan may include:

-- Second, the qualities of the ideal candidate for workforce planning.
+- The qualities of the ideal candidate for workforce planning.

-- Third, your value proposition and marketing approach to source candidates.
+- Value proposition and marketing approach to source candidates.

 2. Optimize your sourcing channels